The Accountancy Licensing Library

 • The authority of the firm or any of the firm's owners to exercise a practice privilege has been revoked in Iowa or another jurisdiction.

-For mobility purposes, "CPA license" means a CPA license granted by the state board after all education, exam and experience requirements have been met.
-A CPA performing services through mobility may only perform the same level of services (attest or non-attest) in the mobility jurisdiction as he or she is permitted to perform in the home jurisdiction.
+• For mobility purposes, "CPA license" means a CPA license granted by the state board after all education, exam and experience requirements have been met.
+A CPA performing services through mobility may only perform the same level of services (attest or non-attest) in the mobility jurisdiction as they are permitted to perform in the home jurisdiction.
 Please note the following if you are coming from one (1) of the jurisdictions listed:

-• An Alabama certificate holder may not hold out or practice as a CPA in a mobility jurisdiction.
+• An Alabama certificate holder, holding other than an active license with a permit to practice, may not hold out or practice as a CPA in a mobility jurisdiction.

 • A Connecticut certificate holder may not hold out or practice as a CPA in a mobility jurisdiction.